Drawing

 • ax (matplotlib.axes.Axes, optional) – The axes to plot the bars on.
 If not provided, the current axes will be used.

-• plot_ref (bool, optional) – Determines whether to plot the reference method bars (will be one).
+• plot_ref (bool, optional) – Determines whether to plot the reference method bars (will have height one).
 Defaults to False.

 Returns